tartley/tartley.github.io/posts/format-python-snippets-with-black.md

 <!--
-.. title: Format Python Snippets with Black.
+.. title: TIL: Format Python Snippets with Black.
 .. slug: format-python-snippets-with-black
 .. date: 2020-06-09 19:36:58+00:00
-.. tags: geek,python,software,terminal
+.. tags: geek,python,software,terminal,til,vim
 -->

 Black, the opinionated Python code formatter, can easily be invoked from your